afollestad/pi-feeder/README.md

 # (Optional) SMS Notifications

 You can receive SMS notifications when the feeder runs (not from manual activation, but from automatic schedule activation).
 You just need a
 [Twilio account](https://www.twilio.com), where you can copy and paste your account SID, auth token, and sender number into `sms.py`.

+Note that currently, the only way to sign up for SMS notifications is to access your Pi Feeder from the [mobile Pi Feeder app](https://github.com/afollestad/pi-feeder-android) and turn on SMS notifications.